Elliesaur/RegiVM/README.md

 # Dependencies
 - The lovely [AsmResolver](https://github.com/Washi1337/AsmResolver).
-- The even lovlier [Echo](https://github.com/Washi1337/Echo) (which currently isn't used to its full potential... >:c).
+- The even lovelier [Echo](https://github.com/Washi1337/Echo) (which currently isn't used to its full potential... >:c).